imykie/imykie/README.md

 **MichaelOlatunji/MichaelOlatunji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- ❤️ I love to craft solid and scalable products with excellent user experience.
+- ❤️ I love to craft scalable products with excellent user experience.
 I'm passionate about solving complex problems.
 - 🔭 Taking my problem-solving skills to the next level 🚀🚀🚀.
-- 🤔 I look forward to connecting and meeting more people intrigued by Tech.
-- 👀 Incoming SWE @Bloomberg, prev SWE Intern @JP Morgan Chase (3x), @Cruise 🚗
+- 👀 Software Engineer @Bloomberg, prev SWE Intern @JP Morgan Chase (3x), @Cruise 🚗 (AV Simulation)
 - 💼 Portfolio: [My Website](https://imyke.dev)
 - 😄 Pronouns: He/Him/His.
 - ⚡ Fun fact: When I'm not Coding or Studying, I'm learning about some new stuffs, enjoying some good music or traveling 😎